SeaOfTea/debug-tutorial-api/README.md

 Hopefully this blog will show that none of that is necessary.

 Let's start from the very beginning.
+(Checkout the `finished-product` branch if you want to get the finished code)

 ---